YuhangSong/Arena-Baselines/README.md

 And it keeps rolling.
 Meet some problems?
 Open an issue.

-Now train an Arena environment with:
+Now train on an Arena game with:
 ```
 python train.py -f ./arena-experiments/test-arena.yaml
 ```